bfirner/essays/20230829-LargeDNNsAndBadLocalMinima.md

 output exactly--dropout can be used to force the weight of the noisy input to 0).

-To get a "good" gradient, there must exist some parameters that have an output that is close to the correct one such that a "path" over the loss surface exists that is mostly downhill from the starting point to the correct answer.
+To get a "good" gradient, there must exist some parameters that have an output that is close to the correct one such that a "path" over the loss surface (the loss values over different values of the DNN's parameters) exists that is mostly downhill from the starting point to the correct answer.
 Thus the parameters follow the gradient and "descend" into the global minima of the loss.